World of A Song of Ice and Fire: Westeros

 The story takes place primarily on an elongated continent called Westeros, which is roughly the size of South America.
 The continent is home to the Seven Kingdoms, located to the south side of the Wall, a massive man-made ice wall (allegedly fused with magic) 700 feet in height and spanning east–west for 300 miles from coast to coast.
 The Seven Kingdoms are further divided into the so-called "North" and "South" by a swamp-rich isthmus called the Neck.
 The land north of the Wall still makes up a large chunk of Westeros (being roughly the size of Canada), but remains largely unmapped and unexplored, especially the ice field region north and west of a massive mountain range called the Frostfangs, which marks the farthest geographic limit of human settlements.
 The northern extent of the continent is therefore unknown, although thought to be continuous with a polar ice cap north of the Shivering Sea known as the White Waste.

 At the novel's beginning, the majority of Westeros is united under the rule of a single king, whose seat is the "Iron Throne" in the city of King's Landing.
-The king has a large number of minor direct vassals in area known as the Crownlands, surrounding King's Landing; while each of the other regions is functionally controlled by a different major noble house, who all wield significant power in their own lands, while owing fealty to the Iron Throne.
+The king has a large number of minor direct vassals in the Crownlands, which surround King's Landing.
+Each of the other regions is functionally controlled by a different major noble house, all of which wield significant power in their own lands while owing fealty to the Iron Throne.
 Martin here drew inspiration from medieval European history, in particular the Hundred Years' War, the Crusades, the Albigensian Crusade, and the Wars of the Roses.